fluencelabs/tendermint-demo/tmdemoapp/docs/TM Demo App.md

 ```

 ### Operations
-As mentioned above operation query is a combination of subsequent operation processing, writing its result to a special key and Merkelized read of this key.
+As mentioned above operation query is a combination of subsequent:
+* operation processing,
+* writing its result to a special key
+* and Merkelized read of this key.

 Below is the example (note that no target key specified here):
 ```bash
 python query.py localhost:46157 op factorial:a/b
 ...